zeek/zeek-docs/scripts/base/frameworks/cluster/pools.zeek.rst

    of an arbitrary key.

-   :pool: the pool of nodes to consider.
+   :param pool: the pool of nodes to consider.

-   :key: data used for input to the hashing function that will uniformly
+   :param key: data used for input to the hashing function that will uniformly
         distribute keys among available nodes.